sajjadGG/book-python/network/http/stdlib.rst

 ``http.server``
 ===============
-.. warning:: ``http.server`` is not recommended for production.
+* ``http.server`` is not recommended for production.
 It only implements basic security checks.
 * https://docs.python.org/3.7/library/http.server.html#module-http.server